Yale-BIM/f21-assignments/assignment-5/README.md

    - **weights.h5:** model parameters.

+       > We tion that you implemented before.
+The difference between these functions, though, is that build_nonlinear_model() should implement a more complex neural network capable of approximating the monkey saddle surface with an **average L2 error of 150 or less on the test set**.

+    ```python
+    def build_nonlinear_model(num_inputs):
+    """
+    Build nonlinear NN model with Keras
+    :param num_inputs: number of input features for the model
+    :return: Keras model
+    """
-       > We highly recommend that you use the [tf.keras.callbacks.ModelCheckpoint]() function to generate the best weights.h5 file based on validation data, as in Part II of this assignment.
+    ... # completehighly recommend that you use the
+       [tf.keras.callbacks.ModelCheckpoint]() function to generate the best weights.h5
+       file based on validation data, as in Part II of this assignment.